 Steve Divnick has always made things.
 He grew up welding, cutting, machining, and modifying everything from bicycles to electrical wiring circuits.
-He built off-road vehicles, and made them go faster and climb steeper.
-During his young motorcycling and off-roading days, he developed a reputation for being able to "fix anything with a pair of pliers and some bailing wire."
+As a teenager and in his 20's, he built and raced motorcycles and off-road vehicles, and made them go faster and climb steeper.
+He developed a reputation for being able to "fix anything with a pair of pliers and some baling wire."
 If you were on a safari and your vehicle broke down, you would want Divnick to be on the trip!

-After college, he taught at private high schools in California and Michigan from 1973 to 1981 (physical education, religion and guidance counseling) with a masters degree along the way.
+After college, he taught physical education and was a guidance counselor at high schools in California and Michigan from 1973 to 1981 with a masters degree along the way.
 Even though he loved teaching, Divnick was drawn to his passion for mechanical creativity.
 He took a 2-year leave-of-absence from teaching in 1981 to devote more time to making and marketing his products.
-That leave-of-absence has now stretched out over several decades and developed into an international businesses.
+That leave-of-absence has now stretched out over several decades and resulted in several international businesses.

-Along the way, he came to understand that, while inventing and developing products was a great outlet for his creativey, business and marketing is the key to success.
+Along the way, he came to understand that, while inventing and developing products was a great outlet for his creativity, business and marketing is the key to success.

 He enjoys speaking to business groups and colleges about inventing, marketing, and self-employment with a motivational emphasis.

-Hobbies include golfing, boating, and time with his five adult children, grandchildren, and extended family.
+Hobbies include golfing, boating, and time with his five adult children, eight grandchildren, and extended family.

 Another invention in the 1970's was an automotive alarm system that buzzed if the lights were left on after the engine was shut off.
 He called his original design, "The Auto Light Sentry" and sold it as an aftermarket kit that could be installed on existing cars.
 He first provided them to fellow teachers so they would remember to turn their lights off on foggy mornings.
 Orders began coming in from everywhere.
-Within 2 years, it was offered as an option on Cadillacs, and within 5 years, it became a standard in the automotive industry.
-Modern digital versions are now on every car sold in the world.
+The auto industry learned about it, and within 2 years they started offering it as an option on Cadillacs and other luxury cars, and within 5 years, it became a standard in the automotive industry.
+Modern digital versions are now standard features on every car sold in the world.